ShiyaoSun827/ECE1778_Local_Guide/README.md

     - Home now shows the Sign Out button and the top-right avatar becomes filled.

 4. Sign out

-    - Option A: Bottom Sign Out button on home → call `authClient.signOut()` and show a "Signed out" message.
-    - Option B: Top-right avatar → show an alert confirmation; on confirm call `authClient.signOut()` and show a "Signed out" message.
+    - Top-right avatar → show an alert confirmation; on confirm call `authClient.signOut()` and show a "Signed out" message.

 5. Next time the app opens
     - If the session is still valid, `useSession()` returns the user: